Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-A script that lists local variables, environmental variable and their function
+A script that creates a local variable